wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 Here is a quote from the customer:

-“Our partnership with Microsoft on this Tofuger Omnitech project has bring us close relationship to work as partner.
+“Our partnership with Microsoft on this Tofugear Omnitech project has bring us close relationship to work as partner.
 This new architecture significantly changes the way tracking end customer analytic data in communicate with a central system that receives and stores data, while